BA (Hons) International Relations (Extended Degree)

 Entry Requirements:

-• High School Certificate All candidates with a completed high school education are eligible to apply.
-Students who have studied part of a degree at a different University or accredited higher education institution can apply for a credit transfer.
+• High School Certificate: You are eligible to apply if you have completed high school education.
+If you have studied part of a degree at another university or accredited higher education institution, you can apply for a credit transfer.

 • Copy of Passport or ID